qjpcpu/ergo-extensions/README.md

   - `AddressBook`:
     - Tracks available nodes and per-node registered processes
     - Picks a node for a process name using a consistent hashing ring (PartitionCount: 10240, ReplicationFactor: 40)
-  - `PersistAddressBook`:
+  - `AddressBookStorage` (optional):
     - Persists local named processes into a user-provided storage backend
-    - Validates entries using a per-node version/epoch (via registrar config)
+    - Used by `AddressBook.Locate` as a fallback when the in-memory view misses
 - `app.StartSimpleNode`:
   - Starts an Ergo node and loads the `system.Supervisor` with a shared `IAddressBook`
   - Provides helper methods for locating named processes and forwarding sends/calls